williamsca/williamsca.github.io/_posts/2019-07-09-CerealIntroductions.md

 ---
-layout: post
 title: The Great Recession, Cereal Edition
 categories: Economics
 ---

-The bust was a difficult time for cereal fans.
+The financial crisis was a difficult time for cereal fans.
+The number of new products introduced in the breakfast cereal market fell from 60 to 20 in the three years after 2008.

+Official inflation measures tend to overestimate the true inflation rate because it is difficult to account for the introduction of new products.
+If other markets exhibited the same trends as cereals, the upward bias in inflation is likely to have fallen in the years immediately after 2008.

 ![png]({{ site.baseurl }}/images/20190709 Cereal Introductions by Year.png)